 The Dream Care Coalition is working to make health insurance coverage available for every child in Pennsylvania, including children who do not have legal immigration status.

-You can find a list of coalition members below.
+You can find a list of the 100 member coalition member below.
 To learn more about PCCY’s efforts to expand coverage to all kids, visit our Dream Care – Cover ALL Kids Campaign page by clicking here.

 If you would like to join PCCY and our partners in making health insurance for all children a reality, contact Colleen McCauley, PCCY Health Policy Director, at email@example.com and 215-563-5848 x33.